I Gave Marilyn Manson a Pink Stuffed Unicorn and He Gave Me Sex Tips

 Yes.
-I just think it’s ignorant to generalize about anything.
+I just think it’s ignorant to generalise about anything.
 You can call me a misogynist, sometimes, maybe, but you meet people on an individual basis and you say hello and that’s the difference between me on stage and off.
 Off stage, I’m talking to people I know.
 On stage, I’ve not met these people yet.
 And I’m singing to people I’ve not met yet.
 That applies to my whole inability to understand being judged or judging someone.
 I don’t carry around a gavel.
 If I did, I’d just use it to hit someone who judged me.
 I’d hit them back.

 Follow Emma on Twitter: @emmaggarland